Skip to Main Content

 US Federal Mandates

-ANY scientific publication that receives federal funding needs to be openly accessible on the day it's published.
+In the US, any scientific publication that receives federal funding must be made publicly accessible on the day it is published.

 Agencies are updating their public access policies to make publications and research funded by taxpayers publicly accessible, without an embargo or cost, as directed by the August 2022 OSTP memo